OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 * a batch of requests to be executed in a single request
 * a set of responses returned from a batch request

 Most payloads are represented identically in requests and responses.
 There are some differences.
-This document first defines the common formats, then discusses formats that are specific to request or responses.
+This document first defines the common formats, then discusses details that are specific to request or response.

 # 2. Notational Conventions #

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](http://tools.ietf.org/html/rfc2119 "Key words for use in RFCs to Indicate Requirement Levels")].

 ## 2.1 Normative References ##

+-- TODO: fixx in the normative refs.

 - Normative reference to the OData core document
 - Normative reference to the ABNF for OData